gbif/ipt/howToPublish.md

 ## How to guide: Publishing Biodiversity Datasets through GBIF.org

 This guide explains [what classes of biodiversity data can be published through GBIF.org](#what-types-of-biodiversity-datasets-can-be-published-through-gbiforg).
-Data publishers are strongly encouraged to share their data using the richest appropriate data class.
-This maximizes the usefulness of the data for users.
 For each data class you will find:

 * A **description**, including its **recommended fields**
 * A **spreadsheet template** used to capture this type of data, for upload to the IPT